bmuller/toquen/README.md

 A lockfile is created after the first bootstrapping so that the full bootstrap process is only run once per server.

-## Running Chef-Solo
+## Running the Chef Client
-You can run chef-solo for a single server by using:
+You can run chef for a single server by using:

 ```shell
 cap server-<server name> cook